 - Train employees on proper use and hazards.

 - Inspect regularly for defects or damage.

 - Adequately secure scaffolding to prevent displacement or overturning.

 When OSHA finds that an employer has violated a safety standard or regulation, the employer may be subject to penalties and fines.
 The severity of the punishment depends on the nature of the violation, the size of the employer, and the employer’s history of previous violations.
 Additionally, OSHA may require the employer to take corrective action to bring the workplace into compliance.
-Click here to contact a personal injury lawyer that can help.
+Click here to contact a work injury attorney in Philadelphia that can help.